 • Infection with Yeast

-A painful rash and redness on the bottom or head of your penis might indicate a yeast infection.
+A painful rash and redness on the bottom or head of your penis might indicate a yeast infection or pimple on penis.
 Yeast is a ubiquitous fungus, but too much of it can create dry skin.
 It can multiply due to a variety of factors, including humid environments or a weakened immune system.

 Certain antibiotics can destroy the microorganisms that typically control yeast development, resulting in yeast infection.